didalik/kot/README.md

 ## Known Limitations

 The demo has been successfully tested with Mozilla Firefox Developer Edition 141.0b3 (aarch64): on MacBook Air M1, and on iPhone 14.
+It fails on Google Chrome Version 142.0.7444.60 (Official Build) (arm64), older iPhones and iPads.

 <i>Coders, COME TOGETHER!</i>